PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Appendix

 Using the original Fisher Information Matrix, however, still requires an unrealistic amount of computation.
 So we only consider elements on the diagonal, which is $\text{diag}((\dfrac{\partial L}{\partial O_1})^2, \cdots, (\dfrac{\partial L}{\partial O_m})^2)$.
 This only requires the first-order gradient on output $O$, which introduces a relatively small computation overhead.
 Therefore, the Hessian guided metric is:

 Using this metric, we can search for the optimal scaling factor for weight.
 The optimization is formulated as:

 In PTQ4ViT, we make a search space for scaling factors.
 Then we compute the influence on the output of the layer $\hat{O}-O$ for each scaling factor.
 The optimal scaling factor can be selected according to \cref{W_optimization}.
-Note that $\frac{\partial L}{\partial O}$ doesn't change when the weight is quantized.
-This approximation enables the pre-computation of $\frac{\partial L}{\partial O}$, significantly improving the quantization efficiency.
+We assume that $\frac{\partial L}{\partial O}$ doesn't change when the weight is quantized.
+This assumption enables the pre-computation of $\frac{\partial L}{\partial O}$, significantly improving the quantization efficiency.